snapshot-labs/sx-starknet/README.md

 [1] Despite being off-chain, there are some costs associated with running the infrastructure.
 These costs are sufficiently low that it is possible for them to be fully subsidised by Snapshot Labs, providing a zero cost user experience.

+[2] We are big fans of the concept of 'turing-complete' governance and it is the standard we are striving for with Snapshot X. See [this](https://baby.mirror.xyz/O7a922A-9zT4C4UwssRExkftdHywJ-13sR2rxQ-t__k) article for more information.

 ## Usage

 ### Clone repository: